BizzoTL/MICROPHERRET/README.md

 git clone https://github.com/BizzoTL/MICROPHERRET/

+The files needed to run the scripts can be retrieved here:  https://mega.nz/folder/FAVSRYTT#ElNlwvpSMuXSZu9NDoIp3w

 ## Usage

 For simply predicting the functions of your genome of interest you need to have the .annotations file from EggNOG.
 Run "get_annotation_matrix.ipynb" and specify the folder where the files are locates.
 After obtaining the output, run "predict_functions.py".